restatedev/sdk-java/test-services/README.md

-# Java services
+# Java SDK test services

 ## Running the services

-The Java services can be run via:
+The services can be run via:

 ```shell
 SERVICES=<COMMA_SEPARATED_LIST_OF_SERVICES> gradle run
 ```

-For the list of supported services see [here](src/main/java/my/restate/e2e/services/Main.java).
+For the list of supported services see [here](src/main/kotlin/dev/restate/sdk/testservices/Main.kt).